KernFerm/time-converter/readme.md

 - Time: `01:30 PM` or `09:45 am`
 - Timezone: `America/New_York`, `Asia/Tokyo`, `Europe/London`, `UTC`, etc.

 - ✅ Uses IANA timezones.
-If you're unsure of a timezone format, check timezones.json or search online.
+If you're unsure of a timezone format, check `timezones.json` or `search online`.

 ## 🧪 Build from Source (Dev Use)
 If you'd rather build it yourself: